nextapps-de/spotlight/README.md

 When closing the gallery or change the page to another slide, the fragment will automatically move back to its original position (the hidden backstore in this example).

-### Custom Elements (API-only)
+### Custom Slides (API-only)

-You can add nodes as slide which are not part of the document also via the API (e.g. fragments, templates, offscreen nodes).
-This way you can create your own full customized slides with its own interactions inside them.
+You can add nodes as slide which are not part of the document via the API (e.g. fragments, templates, offscreen nodes).
 Also, you can create an iframe to load extern contents.

 #### Example: Youtube Video